datagrok-ai/public/help/access/databases.md

 1. Click **OK**.
 1. Repeat the steps as needed.

 Each transformation is recorded.
 To see the results of each record, locate the record on the left and click it.
 The data output for this step is displayed in the **Preview** section.

 You can also edit or remove transformation records as needed.
 To edit a transformation step, click the **Dropdown Arrow** control next to the transformation record and select from the list of options.
-To remove the transformation record entirely, click the **Delete** icon.
+To remove the transformation record entirely, click the **Delete** (**x**) icon.

 :::tip